Nathan’s Proton Therapy for Brain Cancer

 “We were in complete shock when we received the news.
 Proton therapy is remarkable.
 It completely disintegrated my tumor,” Nathan says.

 Nathan reapplied to ISU and decided to change his major to education because he wanted to make a bigger difference in people’s lives.
 He has since graduated from college, bought his first house and landed a job teaching health and physical education, and coaching at a middle school in central Illinois.
-He also volunteers as a patient advocate for the Chicago Proton Center where he mentors other patients, and shares his experience and support with people who are considering proton therapy.
+He also volunteers as a patient advocate for the Northwestern Medicine Proton Center where he mentors other patients, and shares his experience and support with people who are considering proton therapy.

 “I would go back to Northwestern Medicine in a heartbeat just knowing the type of people who are there and what they